For the Foodie in all of us

-The Food and Restaurant Fairy was born out of an immense passion for food.
+The Restaurant Fairy’s Kitchen™ was born out of an immense passion for food.

 Malini Sood Horiuchi was born and raised in the vibrancy and warmth of India.
 She is a lifelong foodie who loves to cook and explore the world of food.